Extreme Ice Survey Camera Locations

 The project is a collaboration among imagemakers, engineers, and scientists, all devoted to documenting the changes transforming arctic and alpine landscapes today.
 In the Extreme Ice Survey, art meets science.
 EIS celebrates the otherworldly beauty of ice-cloaked landscapes while providing scientists with crucial data on the speed and extent of glacial retreat.
-Our scientific partners include Dr. Jason Box of Ohio University’s Byrd Polar Research Center and Dr. Tad Pfeffer of the Institute of Arctic and Alpine Research at the University of Colorado.
+Our President, James Balog, collaborates with scientific partners including Dr. Jason Box and Dr. Tad Pfeffer of the Institute of Arctic and Alpine Research at the University of Colorado.

-How long do you plan to carry out the Extreme Ice Survey?
+How long do you plan to continue the Extreme Ice Survey?
 Are you planning to expand the project to other areas?